Skip to Content

 Your teen will likely get a bit of a better idea of something they want to pursue, or something they do NOT want to pursue, by working a job or two throughout high school.
 And since they’re teens, there is no pressure if they want to switch things up and try out different industries at this age.

-It’s time to move onto the disadvantages of working while in high school.
+It’s time to move on to the disadvantages of working while in high school.

 pink, orange, bright box, text overlay "get the teen job lab - list of online/offline teen job search hotspots, teach your teen how to job search, etc."